The IT world never stops evolving. Now that Cloud Computing is fairly mainstream, look for “Fog Computing” to take center stage.

 We’re all really familiar with “the cloud” right?
 So what’s next?

-The interest in Fog Computing is being driven by emerging technologies which utilize automation and analytics.
-Fog Computing does indeed seem poised to become the next big thing in the world of information technology services.
+Well, there’s something on the horizon that has the ability to make cloud computing better and faster, and bring a whole new set of technologies and businesses to our world: Fog Computing.
+Interest in this technology is being driven by emerging technologies which utilize automation and analytics.
+From our vantage point as seasoned IT Pros, Fog Computing does indeed seem poised to become the next big thing in the world of information technology services.

 - Proximity to end-users